 - Make sure your website has all the information and links and promote your URL in all marketing.

 - Paint a picture.
 Tell a story.
 Give the product life.
 Make the architect experience it.
 But keep it short.
-Time is money.
+Time

 - Visuals, visuals, visuals.